Energy Guidelines - 219.3

 Use compact fluorescent light bulbs (the curly cue ones) in your task lighting.
 Incandescent lights (the regular bulbs) are the least efficient and, if used, should be turned off whenever they are not needed.

-If motion sensors are not operating correctly, report the building name and room number to Physical Plant at 569-3390.
+If motion sensors are not operating correctly, report the building name and room number to Facilities Management at 501.569.3390.

-THERMOSTATS: UALR has many different heating and cooling systems, which makes it difficult to give general rules about thermostat use that apply across campus.
+UALR has many different heating and cooling systems, which makes it difficult to give general rules about thermostat use that apply across campus.
 However, an applicable general rule is that the building temperature should be set within 2 degrees of 76 degrees in the summer and 68 degrees in the winter.
 Please dress appropriately for seasonal differences.
-If a thermostat in your area is not working correctly, please report it to Physical Plant at 569-3390.
+If a thermostat in your area is not working correctly, please report it to Facilities Management at 501.569.3390.

-CLEAR VENTS: Clear furniture, carpeting, drapes, books, papers and other items from the areas in front of vents and registers.
+Clear furniture, carpeting, drapes, books, papers, and other items from the areas in front of vents and registers.
 As much as 25 percent more energy is required to distribute air if your vents are blocked.

-SPACE HEATERS: While it may be cool on winter mornings after an overnight HVAC (heating, ventilation and air conditioning) shut back, the use of space heaters is strongly discouraged.
-Standard electric space heaters consume 1500 watts at their typical highest setting; that’s essentially the energy footprint of 10 desktop computers with monitors.
+While it may be cool on winter mornings after an overnight HVAC (heating, ventilation, and air conditioning) shut back, the use of space heaters is strongly discouraged.
+Standard electric space heaters consume 1500 watts at their typical highest setting; that is essentially the energy footprint of 10 desktop computers with monitors.
 Keep in mind that any costs associated with the operation of space heaters will lessen the amount saved through our HVAC shut back policy.
 So, if you are regularly uncomfortable during the hours when our HVAC systems are recovering, consider bringing a sweater to work.

-WINDOWS: If you are fortunate enough to have a window, please keep it closed.
+If you are fortunate enough to have a window, please keep it closed.
 Do not use windows for temperature control.
-If the temperature is outside the range listed above under “Thermostat” and you are uncomfortable, please report it to the Physical Plant at 569-3390.
+If the temperature is outside the range listed above under “Thermostat” and you are uncomfortable, please report it to Facilities Management at 501.569.3390.

-firstname.lastname@example.org: Please email any thoughts you have on ways to reduce energy consumption to this address.
+Please email any thoughts you have on ways to reduce energy consumption to email@example.com.
 Any and all ideas are welcome.

 Source: University-wide Administrative Memo, November 9, 2009